jungmannlab/picasso/docs/render.rst

 Filter picks by locs
 ^^^^^^^^^^^^^^^^^^^^
-Allows to filter picks by the number of localizations in each picks.
+Allows filtering picks by the number of localizations in each pick.
 When clicking, a histogram of the number of localizations of all selected picks will be calculated.
 A lower and upper boundary can be selected to filter the picks.

 Clear picks (Ctrl + C)
 ^^^^^^^^^^^^^^^^^^^^^^
 Clears all currently selected picks.

-Substract pick regions
+Subtract pick regions
 ^^^^^^^^^^^^^^^^^^^^^^
-Allows to load another pick regions file to substract from the currently selected picks.
-Can be slow for large number of picks
+Allows loading another pick regions file to subtract from the currently selected picks.
+Can be slow for a large number of picks.

 Show FRET traces
 ^^^^^^^^^^^^^^^^